-Two years before the commissioned bust, Princess Marie had been united in arranged marriage to Prince George of Greece and Denmark—a chilly partnership since George was in love with his uncle Waldemar.
-Marie Bonaparte would go on to live a polymath life as a writer, translator, psychoanalyst, and pioneering sex researcher.
-She also took multiple lovers and eventually underwent a series of surgeries attempting to correct her perceived sexual 'frigidity.'
-In other words, a brilliant, complex woman reduced by Brancusi first to a simplified narcissus, in his 1909 sculpture Woman Looking in a Mirror, and six years later she has been relentlessly scrubbed of all identifying traits leaving an archetype of “all women rolled into one.”
-It's easy to tire of portraiture, but in Princess X we see its opposite, and it's hard not to feel some meanness in it.
+Two years before the commissioned bust, Princess Marie had been united in an arranged marriage to Prince George of Greece and Denmark—a chilly partnership since George was in love with his uncle Waldemar.
+Marie Bonaparte went on to live a polymath life as a writer, translator, psychoanalyst, and pioneering sex researcher.
+She also took multiple lovers and eventually underwent a series of surgeries attempting to correct her perceived sexual ‘frigidity.’
+In other words, a brilliant, complex woman was reduced by Brancusi to a simplified narcissus in his 1909 sculpture Woman Looking in a Mirror, and six years later she was relentlessly scrubbed of identifying traits, transformed into an archetype of “all women rolled into one.”
+It’s easy to tire of portraiture, but in Princess X we see its opposite, and it feels pretty mean.

 Got questions, comments or corrections about Princess X?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.